-The name of your medicine is Priadel 400 mg prolonged release tablets (called Priadel in this leaflet).
-Priadel contain a medicine called lithium.
+The name of your medicine is Priadel 200 mg or Priadel 400 mg prolonged-release tablets (called Priadel tablets in this leaflet).
+Priadel tablets contain a medicine called lithium.
 This belongs to a group of medicines called mood stabilisers.
 It works by stabilising the levels of chemicals in your brain that affect your mood.

-Priadel can be used to manage or control:
+Priadel tablets can be used to manage or control: